iamdcj/javascripts/core/scope/hoisting/README.md

 # Hoisting

+Hoisting is a conceptual thing which happens during the compilation phase of a javaScript program.

-The source bindings; variables and functions, are the first things to be evaluated by the engine, this evaluations occurs completely separate to the execution phase - the engine will analyze the left-hand side declarations, e.g. `var foo` before touching the right-hand side initializers, e.g. `"bar"`, and as a result of the valuation process the bindings in a particular lexical environment are essentially moved to the top of that lexical environments, this is known as **_hoisting_**.
+The compiler will analyze the left-hand side declarations, e.g. `var foo` before touching the right-hand side initializers, e.g. `"bar"`, resulting of the valuation process the bindings in a particular lexical environment are essentially moved to the top of that lexical environments, this is known as **_hoisting_**.

-**How hoisting occurs**;

-1. Assess the lexical environment.
+**The bindings aren't physically moved by the engine, but stored in memory whenever a new [execution context](../../execution/execution-context/) is created.**

+**Breakdown**;

+1. Compiler assess source code.
+2. Discovers a new function; [Execution Context Creation Phase](../../execution/#creation-phase)
-2. Determine which declarations live in the lexical environment;
+   1. Determines which declarations live in the lexical environment;
-3. Create a binding at the top of the lexical environment for the declarations;
+   2. Stores a reference to each variable declaration in the lexical environment('moves up');
       1. Variables(including function expressions) are initialised to `undefined`.
-   2. Functions are initialised with their actual value.
+      2. Function Declarations are initialised with their actual value.

 ## Hoisting In Action